SwiftGust/ardupilot_wiki/dev/source/docs/using-gazebo-simulator-with-sitl.rst

 ..  youtube:: orMXVby-tSI
     :width: 100%

 Gazebo is a well-known and respected robotics simulator.
-Also Gazebo is well-known as official DARPA Virtual Robotics Simulator.C
+Also Gazebo is well-known as official DARPA Virtual Robotics Challenge simulator.

 But, no current release has built-in support for ArduPilot(Precvious PRs for built-in support didn't merged as of April-2017).
 New instruction for setting up gazebo simulator for STIL is available at https://github.com/swiftgust/ardupilot_gazebo.
 This wiki will be updated more gazebo support becomes available.